Family History Resources and Services

 - York telephone books from 1948 to the present

 - City directories for 1887, 1891, 1902, 1906, 1909, 1912, 1915; no city directories were published after 1915 until the early 1960s

 - printed local history compilations

-Other facets of community history are documented in the collections of the York County Historical Association, the Anna Bemis Palmer Museum at the York Community Center, and the Nebraska State Historical Society.
+Other facets of community history are documented in the collections of the York County Historical Association, the Anna Bemis Palmer Museum at the York Community Center, and at History Nebraska.